-NUU supports installation and updating of software products from Concurrent software repositories over a network.
+NUU supports installation and updating of software products from Concurrent Real-Time software repositories over a network.
 NUU utilizes Yum and the RPM subsystems to install and update software.

-NUU is installed automatically with RedHawk, however, you should configure it to include all of the Concurrent software products installed on your system.
+NUU is installed automatically with RedHawk, however, you should configure it to include all of the Concurrent Real-Time software products installed on your system.

-Clicking on the "Updates (NUU)" icon on your desktop launches NUU to check to see if Concurrent updates are available for your system.
+Clicking on the "Updates (NUU)" icon on your desktop launches NUU to check to see if Concurrent Real-Time updates are available for your system.

-Instructions for configuring NUU can be found in the QuickStart.pdf document available at http://redhawk.ccur.com/updates/QuickStart.pdf.
+Instructions for configuring NUU can be found in the QuickStart.pdf document available at http://redhawk.concurrent-rt.com/network/QuickStart.pdf.

-The first time you invoke NUU you will need to specify your redhawk.ccur.com Login ID and Password that were provided in the shipping documents accompanying your system.
+The first time you invoke NUU you will need to specify your redhawk.concurrent-rt.com Login ID and Password that were provided in the shipping documents accompanying your system.
 If you require assistance, refer to "Direct Software Support" on page 10.